 So what does this type of breakout look like?
 Simply put, Mudgil says comedonal acne falls into two categories: open comedones (blackheads) and closed comedones (whiteheads).
 As Cheung explains it, blackheads get their name because the sebum in the open follicle turns black when exposed to air.
-When the follicle is completely blocked by dead skin, sebum, and bacteria, on the other hand, you're left with a whitehead.
+When the follicle is completely closed on the other hand, you're left with a whitehead.
 Dyck adds that with inflammatory acne, you tend to see more red, inflamed bumps, pustules, nodules, and cysts, but comedonal acne is typically non-inflamed.

 Dyck says comedonal acne can pop up in areas of the skin with the greatest number of sebaceous follicles, which is most commonly the face, but also the chest and the back.
 As far as where it occurs specifically on the face, Cheung notes that comedones are commonly found in the T-zone (like your forehead and chin), which is rich in oil glands.
 This type is often seen during early puberty with hormone fluctuations, but Cheung notes that it can affect anyone.